-Dentures are replacements for missing teeth that can be taken out and put back into your mouth.
-While dentures take some getting used to, and will never feel exactly the same as one’s natural teeth, today’s dentures are natural looking and more comfortable than ever.
-There are two main types of dentures: full and partial.
-Our dentist will help you choose the type of denture that’s best for you based on whether some or all of your teeth are going to be replaced.
+While dentures take some getting used to and will never feel exactly the same as one’s natural teeth, today’s s dentures are natural looking and more comfortable than ever.
+At our dentist will help you choose the type of denture that’s best for your smile.

-Eating and speaking with dentures might take a little practice.
-A bulky or loose feeling is not uncommon, while the muscles of your cheeks and tongue learn to hold your dentures in place.
+Eating and speaking with dentures might take some practice, especially since a bulky and loose feeling is not uncommon as the muscles of your cheeks and tongue learn to hold your dentures in place.
 Over a period of time, your denture will need to be revised due to normal wear.
-At a minimum, you should see our dentist annually for a checkup.

 Caring for your dentures is a simple process.
-When handling your dentures, stand over a folded towel or basin of water.
-Dentures are delicate and may break if dropped.
-They should be placed in a denture cleanser soaking solution or in plain water when you're not wearing them.
-Never use hot water, which can cause them to warp.
-Also, brush your dentures daily to remove food deposits and plaque, and help prevent them from becoming stained.
-Brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
+When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
+Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
+You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

 Implant Retained Dentures